Durss/Thermal-printer-char-generator/README.md

 If you don't know how to do that, you can copy/paste the file from the repository into your local library.

 You should find it at this location :
 C:\Users\{YOUR USER NAME}\Documents\Arduino\libraries\Adafruit_Thermal

-You can find the tool here :
+You can use the tool online here : https://dl.dropboxusercontent.com/u/20758492/arduino/thermalPrinterCharsGen/index.html
-https://dl.dropboxusercontent.com/u/20758492/arduino/thermalPrinterCharsGen/index.html

 Enjoy !